 To copy a public SSH key to ~/.ssh/authorized_keys of a user on a remote machine, use the command ssh-copy-id.
-To copy your personal key stored under ~/.ssh/id_rsa.pub you may use the short form.
-To copy DSA keys or keys of other users, you need to specify the path:
+In order to copy your personal key stored under ~/.ssh/id_rsa.pub you may use the short form.
+In order to copy DSA keys or keys of other users, you need to specify the path:

 # ~/.ssh/id_rsa.pub ssh-copy-id -i tux@sun # ~/.ssh/id_dsa.pub ssh-copy-id -i ~/.ssh/id_dsa.pub tux@sun # ~notme/.ssh/id_rsa.pub ssh-copy-id -i ~notme/.ssh/id_rsa.pub tux@sun

-After the ssh-agent is started, you need to add your keys by using ssh-add.
+Once the ssh-agent is started, you need to add your keys by using ssh-add.
 It will prompt for the passphrase.
-After the password has been provided once, you can use the secure shell commands within the running session without having to authenticate again.
+Once entered, you can use the secure shell commands within the running session without having to provide your password.

-On SUSE Linux Enterprise Server, the ssh-agent is automatically started by the GNOME display manager.
-To also invoke ssh-add to add your keys to the agent at the beginning of an X session, do the following:
+On SUSE Linux Enterprise Server the ssh-agent is automatically started by the GNOME or KDE display managers.
+In order to also invoke ssh-add to add your keys to the agent at the beginning of an X session, do the following: